glr-oh-016/p25_radio_monitor/README.md

+# Heads Up
+This is no longer being developed.
+If someone wants to try, go ahead and fork this.
+It has been determined that this tool is no longer needed.

 # P25 Radio Monitor

 This bot will monitor Civil Air Patrol radio traffic and output the audio to a Discord server.